paultopia/gobbledygook/content/lessons/simulation.md

 ```

 I've added some comments to the code to make it a bit more readable, but I won't explain it line by line (maybe in class).
 I want you to try to make sense of it, and then figure out how to run it.
-(I'll post an explanation of hwo to run it in after a few lines of whitespace
+(I'll post an explanation of how to run it after a few lines of whitespace.)

 ...